 - Loud – Remember when I said the sound can be good or bad?
 Well, steel plates are loud.
 They sound cool, mind you, but your neighbors just may hear you.
-This is something to keep in mind if you life in an apartment, have close neighbors, etc…
+This is something to keep in mind if you live in an apartment, have close neighbors, etc…

 - Weight Tolerance – Unless you buy calibrated plates from Rogue, Eleiko, Ivanko, etc… there are going to be some wider weight tolerances.
-This means that if you buy a 45 pound pair of standard steel plates, one may weigh 47 lbs and one may weigh 43 pounds.
+This means that if you buy a 45lb pair of standard steel plates, one may weigh 47 lbs and one may weigh 43 pounds.
 If you’re loading up a bunch of weight, this discrepancy may feel quite noticeable.

 I encourage you to check out the used market in conjunction with your search for new plates to give you an idea of what’s available and what kind of deals you can get.

 Craigslist, Facebook Marketplace, OfferUp, LetGo, etc… are all good resources to consider.
 Depending on your location and your willingness to be patient, you can usually find really good deals on used steel plates.